hmltnbrn/trebot/README.md

     .trebot q [20|30]
     ```

 2. Show up to three different hints.
-You have to type the command three separate times to get all the clues:
+You have to type the command three separate times to get all the clues.
+Will remove 25% for each clue from the winning value:

     ```
     .trebot clue